vishalkc9565/security/try-hackme/recon.md

 ### Directory brute forcing
-`gobuster dir -u "https://www.zerobounce.net/docs/" -w ~/Downloads/combined_words.txt -t 100 -b 429,301 -r`
+`gobuster dir -u "https://www.zerobounce.net/docs/" -w ~/Downloads/combined_words.txt -t 100 -b 429,301 -r` # follow redirect
   * If error found then add `--timeout 2s`
-Or `dirsearch -u <url>` # good for bruteforcing for file and subdomains Or
+Or `dirsearch [-u <url>| -l urls_file_path] -w <wordlist> -r` # good for bruteforcing for file and subdomains `dirsearch -l subdomain -w /usr/share/wordlists/dirb/common.txt -r`
+Or
 `dirb https://www.zerobounce.net <wordlist>` # does recursive directory iteration

 Or ffuf

+Tunneling if the server is redirected to localhost `ssh -L 8080:127.0.0.1:80 sodatex@10.14.88.47` every form can be checked for sql injection
+`sqlmap -r request_file --risk 3 --level 5 --threads 10 --dbs --dump` # use -p param_name that is persent in request_file otherwise no need to pass any parameter path traversal if path is found

+### param serach
+Search for each dir params
+- arjun: `pipx install arjun`
+`arjun -u <url>`

 #------------------------------------------------------